 Display ads are a type of pay-per-click ad with which you can reach out to people who are interested clients.
 These ads appear on all of Google’s partner websites and are usually more visual than textual to grab a user’s attention.

-The goal is brand recall and gets your audience to notice your brand.
-These are a good choice for travel PPC ads and real estate PPC ads.
+The goal is brand recall and getting your audience to notice your brand.
+These are a good choices for travel PPC ads and real estate PPC ads.

 Google Shopping Ads

 Google shopping ads are the ads that are displayed on top when you search for a particular product.
 It gives a preview of the prices, products and ratings to the user before they can click on the website.